How to choose a condenser Microphone

 Some brands, especially those with a long history, manufacture their mics in much the same way as they always have, with some even still doing it partly by hand.
 This attention to detail means that the quality is often superb, though that extra time taken to build is represented in the price.

+Other brands favour production on a more industrial scale which has its own benefits, such as consistency thanks to factory testing, much greater availability and generally a more affordable price.
 The time spent tuning and testing the frequency response of a microphone - ensuring it responds as intended - can also be reflected in the cost of the product.
 Some brands test their products by hand to make sure that their mics perform consistently and reliably, others may use electronic testing methods.
+Build and test conditions are worth bearing in mind for some people when deciding on a purchase, but don’t let it dictate your choice!
+You can find great products of all varieties from a wide range of brands who all do things slightly differently.

 What other things should I watch out for?